Why a Packing Order Matters

 - Framed art and photos on walls

-- Curtains in rooms where privacy is not essential
+- Curtains in rooms where privacy isn’t essential

 One Week Before: Clothes, Non-Essential Electronics, and Most of the Kitchen

-The bulk of the remaining packing happens in this week.
-Work room by room rather than category by category — a finished room is easier to manage than half-packed drawers in every room:
+The bulk of the remaining packing happens this week.
+Work room by room rather than category by category.
+A finished room is easier to manage than half-packed drawers spread across the whole house.

-- Clothes — keep back enough for the final week plus move day.
-Everything else folds into laundry bags or boxes.
+- Clothes.
+Keep back enough for the final week plus move day.
+Everything else goes into laundry bags or boxes.

-- Bathroom — pack anything you do not use daily.
+- Bathroom.
+Pack anything you don’t use daily.
 Keep essentials and medication accessible.

-- Living room — pack DVDs, books, ornaments, and anything decorative.
+- Living room.
+Pack DVDs, books, ornaments, anything decorative.
 Keep the TV, one lamp, and current-use items out.

-- Home office — pack files, reference books, and stationery.
-Keep only what you actively need this week.
+- Home office.
+Pack files, reference books, and stationery.
+Keep only what you’re actively using.

 Two to Three Days Before: Finish the Remaining Rooms

-With most of the property already packed, the final 48–72 hours should be dedicated to finishing off.
-By the evening two days before the move, aim to have completed:
+With most of the property already done, the final 48 to 72 hours should be about finishing off.
+Aim to have completed the following by the evening two days before the move:

 - All remaining kitchen items except the kettle, two mugs, and basic breakfast essentials

-- All clothes except what you are wearing and one set for move day
+- All clothes except what you’re wearing and one set for move day

 - Bathroom items except daily toiletries